kusuma3952/AtlQ_Hardware_Sales_Excel_Report/README.md

 Sales Report & Finance Report for AtliQ Hardware Project objective:

  Sales Report:
+To evaluate their sales activities and performance.
+Importance of analysing sales data to  Identify sales patterns and track key performance indicators (KPIs).

 • Customer performance report.
-•	Top products by Net Sales, Top and Bottom Products by Sold quantity.
+• Top products by Net Sales
+ Top and Bottom Products by Sold quantity.
 • Conduct a comprehensive comparison between market performance with sales targets.
-Purpose of sales analytics: To evaluate their sales activities and performance.
-Importance of analysing sales data: Identify sales patterns and track key performance indicators (KPIs).

 Finance Report:
+To evaluate  financial performance by sales that support decision-making and helps to set benchmarks for budgeting and forecasting.

  • Profit and Loss (P&L) reports by Fiscal Year & Months
-•	Profit and Loss (P&L) reports by Markets
+• Profit and Loss (P&L) reports by Markets .
-Purpose of finance analytics: Evaluation of financial performance by sales that support decision-making and facilitate communication with stakeholders and helps to set benchmarks for budgeting and forecasting.

 Technical Skills Gained: